teambit/docs/docs/resources/migration.md

 * v14 components can't depend on v15 and vice-versa.
 * v14 and v15 components can't live in the same scope.
 * You must run two installations of Bit with different binary-names for using v14 and v15 simultaneously.
 [Learn more](/reference/using-bvm#using-v15-and-v14)
-* You can have the same local workspace with both v14 and v15 content in `.git/bit` directory.
+* You can't have the same local workspace with both v14 and v15 content in `.git/bit` directory.

 ## Moving from Legacy Bit to Harmony